Praneetha35/ai-news-agent/README.md

-# AI Automation Pipeline for Content Creation: From Headlines to Your Inbox
+# AI Automation Pipeline for Content Creation

 *How I built a pipeline that turns the day’s AI news into a personal digest and ready-to-post content and why you might want one too.*